On the Four Types of Damage in Original D&D

 Wall of Ice: A spell to create a wall of ice six inches thick, in dimensions like that of a Wall of Fire.
 It negates the effects of creatures employing fire and/or fire spells.
 It may be broken through by creatures with four or more hit dice, with damage equal to one die (1-6) for non-fire employing creatures and double that for fire-users.
 Range: 12"

-So by OD&D Vol-1, there's only four ways that you can deal damage to someone -- magic fire, cold, lightning, and mundane weapons.
+So using OD&D Vol-1, there's actually only four ways that you can deal damage to someone -- magic fire, cold, lightning, and mundane weapons.
 And this explains why a lot of the monsters have those 4 things specifically called out, for example (from Vol-2):

 BLACK (or GRAY) PUDDING: Another member of the clean-up crew and nuisance monster, Black Puddings are not affected by cold.
 It is spread into smaller ones by chops or lightening bolts, but is killed by fire...